Director Emeritus, George W. Bush Presidential Center

-Ray L. Hunt is chairman of the board, president, and chief executive officer of Hunt Consolidated, Inc. His association with Hunt Oil Company began in 1958 when he joined as a summer employee in the oil fields.
+Ray L. Hunt is Executive Chairman of Hunt Consolidated, Inc. His association with Hunt Oil Company began in 1958 when he joined as a summer employee in the oil fields.

-Hunt also serves on the boards of directors of Bessemer Securities Corporation, King Ranch, and PepsiCo.
+Hunt also serves on the boards of directors of Bessemer Securities Corporation and King Ranch, Inc.

 In October 2001 and again in January 2006, Hunt was appointed by President George W. Bush to the President’s Intelligence Advisory Board, where he served until January 2009.

 In 1998 Hunt was appointed to the board of directors of the Federal Reserve Bank of Dallas, where he also served as chairman from 2002 to 2006.
 Additionally, he is a member of the National Petroleum Council (an industry organization that advises the Secretary of Energy) and served as its chairman from June 1991 to July 1994.

 Active in civic affairs, Hunt has previously served as chairman of the board of trustees of Southern Methodist University, chairman of the Dallas Citizens Council, chairman of the North Texas Commission, and chairman of the Central Dallas Association.
 He is currently chairman of Dallas Medical Resource.
 Hunt also serves on the board of trustees of the Center for Strategic and International Studies in Washington, D.C., and the board of trustees of The Cooper Institute.